ConnyGenz/LufthansaChatbot/README.md

 namely some paths to source data files and the names of the language models to be used.

 The **.env file** may be requested from the author of this repository, or it may be created by project users themselves who are going to use their own accounts and API keys.
-The name of the file must be `.env`.
+The name of the file must be `.env` and it must be located in the root directory of the project.
 The parameters specified in the table below must be written into the `.env` file with their corresponding values (OPENAI_API_KEY=foobar123, and so on).

 **Parameters to be set in the .env file:**